Wilburn Hill King: American Civil War service

 Wilburn Hill King, like another Missouri officer with a similar career, Benjamin Franklin Gordon, was an early enlistee in the pro-Confederate Missouri State Guard.
 King was elected lieutenant of Company E of the 3rd Infantry Regiment under Major General Sterling Price.
 He progressed to captain and fought at the Battle of Carthage and the Battle of Wilson's Creek on August 10, 1861, where, like Gordon, he was wounded.
 Soon thereafter, he was discharged from the regiment and returned to Texas where he enlisted as a private in the 18th Texas Infantry Regiment.
 Two historians say he was appointed major and quartermaster of the Texas Division being organized by Brigadier General Henry E. McCulloch and later commanded by Major General John G. Walker on October 15, 1861.

 King was elected major of the 18th Texas Infantry on May 13, 1862, lieutenant colonel on February 5, 1863 and colonel to rank from August 10, 1863.
 The 18th Texas Infantry was assigned to Brigade 1 in Major General John G. Walker's division.
 The 18th Texas Infantry was detached from Walker's division in the fall of 1863 and temporarily assigned to a cavalry division under Major General Thomas Green.
-On November 3, 1863, King led the regiment under Green in a successful attack on a Union Army detachment at the Battle of Bayou Bourbeau.
+On November 3, 1863, King led the regiment under Green in a successful attack on a Union Army detachment at the Battle of Bayou Bourbeux.

 King's regiment was recalled to Walker's division in time for the Battle of Mansfield, Louisiana on April 8, 1864.
 King's regiment helped rout three Union Army divisions.
 King was severely wounded at the end of the attack.
 On April 16, 1864, General E. Kirby Smith, as commander of the Trans-Mississippi Department, assigned King to command as a brigadier general.
 Smith intended that King take command of the brigade formerly commanded by Major General Camille de Polignac.
 King could not assume this command until he had recovered from his wound in October 1864.

 According to Allardice, in February 1865, King assumed command of a new Brigade 4 in Walker's old division.
 Eicher and Blessington show King in command of Brigade 4, a brigade of Texas regiments, in Polignac's division from September 1864 or October 8, 1864, respectively King's appointment as a brigadier general by E. Kirby Smith remained unconfirmed at the end of the war.
 Although King had served in general officer commands for more than a year, he was never appointed or legally promoted to general officer rank by Jefferson Davis.